HugoFeng/hugofeng.github.io/source_backup/_posts/Auto_Timestamp.md

 5. In menu bar, choose `File` -> `Save` to save your application, better to save it to `/Applications` for `Spotlight` to index.
 Here we name it as `TimeStamp`.

 Voila!
 Now when you are using Google Docs or any other text editor, use `Spotlight` or `Alfred` to launch the application we just created, and press key `Command` + `V` to paste the timestamp to the document.
+You can also download my application here.[Download my TimeStamp.app](/files/TimeStamp.app)

 Explaining the script: